The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 Do I need a portable sound machine?

 They’re also convenient for travel.
-We have the Hatch sound machine in our toddlers’ rooms, and I found myself packing it when going on vacation or overnight trips (because those two + quiet rooms don’t mix).
-But a portable sound machine is much easier (and smaller) to pack and use on the go because they’re cord-free and you don’t need to connect it to WiFi (well, cord-free unless they need a charge).
-The picks on this list all have various levels of battery life, but you’ll definitely want to bring the charger if you’re going to use it for longer than a night or two.
+We have the Hatch Baby sound machine in our toddlers’ rooms, and I found myself packing it when going on vacation or overnight trips (because those two + quiet rooms don’t mix).
+But a portable sound machine is much easier (and smaller) to pack and use on the go because they’re cord-free and you don’t need to connect it to WiFi.
+The picks on this list all have various levels of battery life, but you’ll definitely want to bring the charger just in case.

 What is a safe sound level for sound machines?

-How do you know how loud is too loud?
+🔊 Volume check: How do you know how loud is too loud?
 You can download a free app to your phone, like Decibel X—which is available on both Apple and Android—to test how loud your settings are.
-This is what I used, but there are a bunch of other options, too.
-And the ergoPouch Driftaway above has a built-in volume limit (though you’ll still want to be mindful of how close you place it to baby).
-(Read more about how to use sound machines safely.)
+This is what I used, but there are a bunch of other options, too!

 Can I attach a portable sound machine to my baby’s car seat?